 NARC’s member organizations are composed of multiple local governments that work together to serve American communities – large and small, urban and rural.

-For over 40 years, NARC has represented the interests of its members and has advanced regional cooperation through effective interaction and advocacy with Congress, Federal officials and other related agencies and interest groups.
+For nearly 50 years, NARC has represented the interests of its members and has advanced regional cooperation through effective interaction and advocacy with Congress, Federal officials and other related agencies and interest groups.
 NARC’s agenda includes, but is not limited to, transportation, economic and community development, environment, homeland security and regional preparedness, and a variety of community issues undertaken by its member organizations.

 NARC members are a dedicated group of local elected officials and professionals who work with community leaders and citizens to build local capacity; develop and implement strategic investment plans; foster regional cooperation and economic competitiveness; forge public and private partnerships ; and secure and manage funds from local, state, federal and private sources.